blackchip-org/ptime/README.md

 Parse date and times without knowing the layout ahead of time.

 Experimental and a work in progress.
 More details to come later.
+Use at your own risk.

 ## Installation